KDE/codevis/doc/command_line_codebase_generation.md

         $ create_codebase_db --compile-commands-json /path/to/bde/build --source-path /path/to/bde -j4

-The tool will then output a raw database file, which can be converted to a project file using the `create_prj_from_db` CLI tool.
+The tool will then output a raw database file, which can be converted to a project file using the `codevis_create_prj_from_db` CLI tool.

 ## Troubleshooting